-This section contains DHS standards and policies that pertain to managing, maintaining, and supporting the infrastructure resources of DHS.
+This section contains the Department of Human Services' (DHS) standards and policies that pertain to managing, maintaining, and supporting the infrastructure resources of DHS.
 This domain also outlines the guidelines and tools used at the operational level of the infrastructure.
 These standards allow DHS to provide its clients with the greatest level of availability to those resources, resulting in improved service.
 The infrastructure resources include the servers, routers, and other agency assets, databases, applications, networks, and Internet components necessary to conduct the automated business functions of DHS.

 This domain contains three distinct sections: availability, infrastructure services, and operations.
 The availability section relates to various components of DHS' Technology Architecture that need to work seamlessly together.
 The infrastructure services section relates to the ability to maintain the various components that comprise that environment.
 The operations section relates to those services that help ensure that DHS's infrastructure environment remains operational.